 Some of the earliest dolls designed by Lee herself have gone up in value on the secondary market, but the majority of the dolls have not had enough years to create a track record with collectors, and are available at retail.

-More About Lee Middleton Dolls
+Collecting Lee Middleton Dolls

+Lee Middleton Dolls have been synonymous with the best in baby dolls nearly since their inception.
 One of the last major doll companies to move production overseas, the dolls are treasured by collectors for their workmanship and their huggable, realistic baby designs.
 Most of the dolls have soft bodies and the latest "Breath of Life Babies" also have soft, huggable vinyl and individually rooted baby hair that realistically mimics the hair on a very small infant.

-The company also produces toddler dolls.
+The company also produced toddler dolls.
 The toddler dolls tend to have more vinyl, with less of the body of the doll being cloth.
 This enables the doll to wear a wider variety of clothing.

 Collectors of Lee Middleton Dolls tend to be very devoted, often with entire rooms devoted to their adopted charges.
-The dolls also are given to children as a special doll (one that the child may well have to pass on to their children some day).
-The Treasured Child line of baby dolls is, in fact, made for children, and it features a posable body and a lower price point.
+The dolls also are given to children as a special doll (one that the child may well have to pass on to their children someday).
+The Treasured Child line of baby dolls was made for children, and it featured a posable body and a lower price point.